- MEET STAHL VISION

 How to Decide Which Implant Lens is Right for You?

-The best way to determine which Advanced Lifestyle Implant Lens that is used for Refractive Lens Exchange is to come in for a complete eye exam.
-Once our surgeons have measured and examined your eyes, we can discuss your lifestyle and near vision needs and determine which Advance Lifestyle or Premium Implant Lens will help you see your best.
-The current options include Crystalens, Multifocal Tecnis, and the ReSTOR.
-All of these choices have been approved by the FDA after years of testing, and have been used for many years.
-All of these choices are a vast improvements over the standard or monofocal implant lens which leaves people needing glasses most of the time.
+The best way to determine which Advanced Lifestyle Implant Lensthat is used for Refractive Lens Exchange is to come in for a complete eye exam.
+Once our surgeons have measured and examined your eyes, we can discuss your lifestyle and near vision needs and determine which Advance Lifestyle or Premium Implant is right for you.
+CLICK HERE TO LEARN ABOUT OUR LENS OPTIONS

 How is Refractive Lens Exchange or Lens Replacement Surgery different than LASIK Surgery?